Friday, July 16, 2021

 (Written 7-30-2015)

-Whoever thought a 72 year old, white American male would be appalled at the thought of an innocent, unarmed creature being lured, even taunted into a gruesome, unnecessary shooting death by a white, armed hunter.
+Whoever thought a 72-year-old, white American male would be appalled at the thought of an innocent, unarmed creature being lured, even taunted into a gruesome, unnecessary shooting death by a white, armed hunter?
+It is a huge business to prove you're manhood and trophy rooms around the world brim with grotesque proof of its acceptance.

-Maybe if Cecil had been a black lion with a hoodie instead of the ordinary, King of the Jungle type, nobody would care, just like they don't care about Americans killing innocent, unarmed blacks daily as if it were a field day.
+Maybe if Cecil the Lion had been a black lion with a hoodie instead of the typical King of the Jungle type, nobody would have cared.
+Just like they don't care about Americans killing innocent, unarmed blacks daily as if it were a field day.
 I am appalled.
 I am really appalled.

 Cloaks